someth2say/taijitu/README.md

 - `runtime.test_name.disabled=false`: If `true`, just skips the runtime when running.

-- `runtime.test_name.fields = field1, field2...` : Defines the list of columns that are related to the runtime somehow.
+- `runtime.test_name.fields = field1, field2...` : Defines the list of fieldValues that are related to the runtime somehow.
 This field have many purposes, like creating the header for reports, or expanding `*` in SQL queries.

 - `runtime.test_name.fields.compare = field1, field2`: Defines wich fields should be compared looking for differences in contents.